 The All-Star Race was initially known as The Winston, after the Cup Series’s naming sponsor.
 As primary Cup Series sponsors changed, so did the name.
 Thus, in 2004, it changed to the Nextel All-Star Challenge, then to the Sprint All-Star Race in 2008.
 The name changed to the Monster Energy NASCAR All-Star Race in 2017, then became simply the NASCAR All-Star Race in 2020, with the adoption of multiple primary sponsors.

-The field of the All-Star Open is composed of the 22 full-time drivers not already qualified for the All-Star Race with the highest owner points so far this season.
-The winner of the first two stages, as well as the overall All-Star Open winner, advance to the field of the All-Star Race.
+The NASCAR All-Star Open is 100 laps long.
+A scheduled competition caution pauses the racing around lap 40.
+Unlike the heat races and the All-Star Race itself, only green flag laps count toward the lap total in the Open.
+The field of the All-Star Open is composed of the 16 full-time drivers not already qualified for the All-Star Race with the highest owner points so far this season.
+The top two finishers in the All-Star Open advance to the field of the All-Star Race.
 The remaining starting position for the All-Star Race is filled by the winner of an online fan vote among the competitors in the Open.

 Jimmie Johnson holds the record for most All-Star Race victories, achieving four wins during his career.
-Jeff Gordon and Dale Earnhardt Sr. are tied for second, with three wins apiece.
+Jeff Gordon and Dale Earnhardt Sr. are tied for second place, with three wins apiece.
 Hendrick Motorsports is the dominant team at the All-Star Race by a large margin; their cars have taken home a record-setting ten victories.
 Tied for second in team wins are Roush Fenway Racing and Richard Childress Racing, with four wins each.

 How does the NASCAR All-Star Race work?